aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 The AWS SDK is available in a variety of languages, and the ways to configure and construct the client in each differs.
-Thus, the way provide this behavior in each AWS SDK language will not be standardized.
+Thus, providing this behavior in each AWS SDK language will not be standardized.

 There MUST be some process by which